 This Panzanella Salad made with ripe and juicy tomatoes, crusty ciabatta and fragrant basil is the best of the summer offerings!

-Salads make up 2/3 of what we’ve been eating lately, even the kids are gobbling them up even though they are NOT tomato fans!
+Salads make up 2/3 of what we’ve been eating lately.
+Our kids are gobbling them up even though they are NOT tomato fans!
 So what am I doing making a salad consisting almost entirely of tomatoes?
 A girl can dream!

 This Panzanella is a true testament to the summer’s magic because the main reason a bunch of tomatoes, peppers and a handful of bread taste so delicious is the sunshine!

-I prefer using a combination of red and yellow cherry tomatoes as they are the sweetest and the most flavourful this time of the year, and my latest discovery, Ruby Jewel Tomatoes.
+I prefer using a combination of red and yellow cherry tomatoes as they are the sweetest and the most flavourful this time of the year.
+I also love my latest discovery, Ruby Jewel Tomatoes.

-Other flavours that take Panzanella to the next level when it comes to the salad world are found in the dressing.
-There are some gutsy ingredients in there but that’s okay because tomatoes and bread can take them!
+Other flavours, that take Panzanella to the next level, are found in the dressing.
+There are some gutsy ingredients in there but fear not because the tomatoes and crusty bread can take them!

 Then we’ve got garlic, white wine vinegar and olive oil.
 What’s not to love!!

 Adding capers and olives are up to you but I would if I were you.
-They bring a touch of briny saltiness, which is a winner and balances out the sweetness of tomatoes.
+They bring a touch of briny saltiness, which is a winner as it balances out the sweetness of tomatoes.

-Apparently, all basil sold in Russia is purple!
-I had to buy me some purple basil as soon as I saw it in my local supermarket.
+I had to buy some purple basil as soon as I saw it in my local supermarket.